near/nearcore/README.md

 Through sharding it aims to linearly scale with number of validation nodes on the network.

-Leveraging WebAssembly, TypeScript, more sane contract management, ephermal accounts and many other advancement NEAR makes using blockchain protocol for developers and consumers way easier compared to competition.
+Leveraging WebAssembly, TypeScript, more sane contract management, ephemeral accounts and many other advancement, NEAR makes using blockchain protocol for developers and consumers way easier compared to competitors.

 ## Building